Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 Users who start on Site 1 and then navigate to Site 2 will need to have the Device ID generated from Site 1 passed as a parameter to Site 2.
 Site 2 then needs to initialize the SDK with that Device ID.
 The SDK can parse the URL parameter automatically if `deviceIdFromUrlParam` is enabled.

 - From Site 1, grab the Device ID from `amplitude.getInstance().options.deviceId`.
-- Pass the Device ID to Site 2 via a URL parameter when the user navigates. (e.g. `www.example.com?amp_device_id=device_id_from_site_1`)
+- Pass the Device ID to Site 2 via a URL parameter when the user navigates. (for example: `www.example.com?amp_device_id=device_id_from_site_1`)
 - Initialize the Amplitude SDK on Site 2 with `amplitude.init('API_KEY', null, {deviceIdFromUrlParam: true})`.

 ### Tracking UTM Parameters, Referrer, and gclid (JavaScript)

 Amplitude supports automatically tracking:

-- Standard UTM parameters from the user's cookie or URL parameters when the configuration option includeUtm is set to true during initialization.
+- Standard UTM parameters from the user's cookie or URL parameters when the configuration option `includeUtm` is set to true during initialization.
 - The referring URL when the configuration option includeReferrer is set to true during initialization.
-- gclid (Google Click ID) from URL parameters when the configuration option includeGclid is set to true during initialization.
+- `gclid` (Google Click ID) from URL parameters when the configuration option includeGclid is set to true during initialization.

-If tracking is enabled, then the SDK will set the values as user properties (e.g. referrer or utm_source) once per session (this is last touch attribution).
-The SDK will also save the initial values using a setOnce operation (e.g. initial_referrer or initial_utm_source), and once set that value will never change (this is first touch attribution).
+If tracking is enabled, then the SDK sets the values as user properties (for example,  `referrer` or `utm_source`) once per session.
+This is known as last touch attribution.
+ The SDK also saves the initial values like `initial_referrer` and `initial_utm_source` using a `setOnce` operation.
+ When these values are set, they never change.
+This is known as first touch attribution.

+!!!note "`saveParamsReferrerOncePerSession`"
-*Note: By default, the SDK will only save the values at the start of the session.* For example, if a user lands on your site with an initial set of UTM parameters and triggers some flow that causes them to land on your site again with a different set of UTM parameters within the same Amplitude session, then that second set isn't saved.
-You can set the configuration option saveParamsReferrerOncePerSession to false to remove that restriction so that the SDK will always capture any new values from the user.
+    By default, the SDK only saves the values at the start of the session.
+For example, if a user lands on your site with an initial set of UTM parameters and triggers some flow that causes them to land on your site again with a different set of UTM parameters within the same Amplitude session, the second set isn't saved.
+      You can set the configuration option `saveParamsReferrerOncePerSession` to `false` to remove that restriction so that the SDK always captures new values from the user.

+!!!note "`unsetParamsReferrerOnNewSession`"
-*Note: By default, the SDK will carry over existing UTM Parameters and Referrer values at the start of a new session.* For example, if a users session expires, the SDK will map the user's Referrer and UTM Parameters to existing values. *To reset those values to null upon instantiating a new session, set unsetParamsReferrerOnNewSession to true.*
+    By default, the SDK carries over existing UTM Parameters and Referrer values at the start of a new session.
+For example, if a users session expires, the SDK maps the user's Referrer and UTM Parameters to existing values.
+    To reset those values to null upon instantiating a new session, set `unsetParamsReferrerOnNewSession` to `true`.

 ### Callbacks for logEvent, Identify, and Redirect

-You can pass a callback function to logEvent and identify, which will get called after receiving a response from the server.
+You can pass a callback function to `logEvent` and identify, which gets called after receiving a response from the server.
 This is useful if timing may cause an event to not be captured before the browser navigates away from a webpage.
  Putting the navigation in a callback to the logEvent method will guarantee the event is captured before the navigation occurs.
 Here is a logEvent example:

 ```js
 amplitude.getInstance().logEvent("EVENT_TYPE", null, callback_function);